HypeHound/downpay-docs/docs/initial-setup/install_video_series.md

 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/2.0_productblock_install.mov'/>
 <p></p>
 For legacy themes, enable our product block using the in-app onboarding guide.
+If you are not able to see the purchase options after enabling the embed, contact us so we can enable support for your specific legacy or custom theme.
 <p></p>
 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/legacy_theme_install.mov'/>
 <p></p>

-For detailed instructions, review [Installing Downpay to themes](/installing-to-themes)
+For detailed instructions, review [Installing Downpay to themes](/installing-to-themes).
 </p>
 </details>